Out of Network Billing for Physical Therapy

 Communicating with patients and staying up to date with billing terminology, insurance guidelines, laws and regulations should help lay the groundwork for success when billing out of network as a physical therapist.
 Changes are constantly occurring in the billing and insurance world and it is important for physical therapists to take that into consideration along with their state laws and regulations.

 Healthie offers a cloud-based EHR and telehealth platform that is quick to implement while supporting compliance with HIPAA regulations — while being customizable to meet your business needs.
 In addition, the Healthie platform integrates with insurance billing tools, so that you can quickly create Superbills and CMS 1500 claims, send invoices, and collect payments for out-of-pocket services.
+All of these features are available on our free starter plan.
+Click here to sign up today!

 - Superbills: Have clients that have coverage with companies you are not in network with?
 Generate a Superbill for them to submit, or submit it to the payer on behalf of your client in hopes of receiving reimbursement.